ming0701/imdb_dashboard/README.md

 - How movie ratings vary over time

 This is a line chart showing the years on the x-axis and the mean rating or runtime on the y-axis.
-The individual lines may be coloured by the genre.
+The individual lines are coloured by the genre.
+The user can choose the average rating or average runtime for the y-axis.

 - The top actors from the best rated movies